AviatrixSystems/Docs/HowTos/S2C_GW_JuniperSRX.rst

     *On-prem Private Network CIDR: 10.0.2.0/24*

-1. Create a Site2Cloud Connection at the Aviatrix Controller
+Creating a Site2Cloud Connection at the Aviatrix Controller
 ======================================================

- 1.1 Go to **Gateway->New Gateway** to launch an Aviatrix Gateway at the public subnet of VPC-multicloudvpc1.
+1. Go to **Gateway->New Gateway** to launch an Aviatrix Gateway at the public subnet of VPC-multicloudvpc1.
 Collect Gateway's public IP addresses (3.213.233.93 in this example).
    |image1|
- 1.2 Go to the **Site2Cloud** page and click **Add New** to create a Site2Cloud connection.
+2. Go to the **Site2Cloud** page and click **Add New** to create a Site2Cloud connection.

 ===============================     =================================================================
   **Field**                         **Value**